dhiana/mna/README.md

 And if you are using Windows...
 Feel free to use Visual Studio!

+    1 - Open mna.sln
+    2 - Run (F5)!

+Or, from scratch:

     1 - New project
     2 - Visual C++ -> Empty Project
     3 - Name: "mna"